I like Vector Graphics.

 This is my very first Rinaz Item.
 My Rinaz badge!

-Just for the fun of it, I made this for to wear for the Nexus Event.
-It was pretty simple to make, basically its a colour printer cut out and stamped on a badge press.
+Just for the fun of it, I made this for wearing it tothe Nexus Event.
+It was pretty simple to make, basically it was a colour printer cut out and stamped on a badge press.
 I was really happy at how it turned out.

 Later on, after seeing how outdated my old namecards looked like, I made new ones to replace it!